 This course examines the major behavioral, cognitive, developmental, and emotional disorders from a scientific perspective.
 The areas covered include symptomatology, assessment, causes and treatment methods.
 Both historical and current views of the definition and treatment of mental illness are explored as are ethical and legal issues relating to mental illness.
 Topics include personality, anxiety, mood, schizophrenia and eating disorders.
-Prerequisite: PSY 101 or equivalent or permission of the instructor.
+Prerequisite: PSY 101 or equivalent or permission of the instructor and ENG 101 and ENG 102 with a grade of C or better.